bengfarrell/rgf-blog/content/blog/2016-08-11-contempo-cocktail-kickstarter-campaign.md

-The brainchild of veteran bartender Jonny Cimone, [Contempo Cocktail](http://contempococktailcompany.com/) is delivering something new to the cocktail scene at large -- artisan drinks without the artisan wait and with an eco-conscious venue to serve them in and deliver them from!
+The brainchild of veteran bartender Jonny Cimone, [Contempo Cocktail](http://contempococktailcompany.com/) is delivering something new to the cocktail scene at large—artisan drinks without the artisan wait and with an eco-conscious venue to serve them in and deliver them from!

 ![Contempo Cocktail Company](http://s3.amazonaws.com/thegourmez-wpmedia/2016/08/LOGOtransparent-500x167.png)